Our Vision, Aims and Strategy

 We believe that:

-- In our interdependent world, what each of us does affects all others and the ecosystem that sustains us.
+- In our interdependent world, what each of us does affects all others and earth’s natural systems that sustain us.

 - When we understand each other's perspectives, our lives can be transformed and enriched.

-- People are much more likely to take action for change when they have hope derived from experience that their efforts will succeed.
+- People are much more likely to take action for change when they have hope derived from experience that their efforts to counter injustice, inequality and prejudice will succeed.

 Our VISION of OWW is of: